ddhaval04/Smart-City/README.md

 # Smart-City
-Analyzed Crime Data for City of Chicago and performed predictive modeling.
+Performed exploratory analysis of the Crime Data for City of Chicago.
+The iPython Notebook consists of visualization helpful for data exploration.